MOBI BOOT CAMP CORP. logoLearning Buddy

 Query (Oracle Syntax):

--- Note: SQLite does not support NVL, using COALESCE for this example
+-- Note: SQLite uses COALESCE for this example

 SELECT ProductName, Price, COALESCE(Discount, 0.00) AS EffectiveDiscount